January 2—Memorial: Liturgical Color: White

 The persecution of the Church in the first few centuries, sometimes aggressive, more typically passive, starved her skinny biblical frame of nourishment.
-When the Emperor Constantine legalized Christianity in 314 A.D., the Church’s bones finally stretched, grew, and put muscle upon muscle.
+When the Emperor Constantine legalized Christianity in 314 A.D., the Church’s bones finally stretched, grew, and added muscle on muscle.
 Churches opened.
 Bishops preached.
 Schools taught.
 Theologians wrote.
 And, most significantly, Councils met.
 Three hundred years after Jesus Christ ascended into heaven, these large gatherings of bishops and theologians sought to end theological confusion, to settle thorny questions, and to establish a standard Christian doctrine.
 In the vast halls and churches of these councils the great cast of theologians of the 4th century put their prodigious talents on full display.
 We commemorate two of the greatest of these bishops and theologians in today’s memorial feast.

-Saints Basil and Gregory lived so long ago, were so prolific, and played such crucial roles in so many areas of Church life, that they could each be remembered for any number of contributions to liturgy, theology, ecclesiology, church history, monasticism, and even popular customs, especially in the Orthodox east.
+Saints Basil and Gregory lived so long ago, were so prolific, and played such crucial roles in so many areas of Church life, that they could each be remembered for any number of contributions to liturgy, theology, ecclesiology, Church history, monasticism, and even popular customs, especially in the Orthodox east.
 Yet perhaps their greatest contributions were as theologians who defined, fundamentally and decisively, what the word Trinity actually means; how Jesus is both fully God and fully man; and how the Holy Spirit is related to God the Father.
 Such definitions and distinctions may seem technical, abstract, or remote.
 But it is always the most obvious things—the most necessary things—that are the most difficult to explain.
 Why do things fall down instead of up?
 Why does the sun rise in the east instead of the west?
 Why are there seven days in a week and twelve months in a year?

 The most fundamental doctrines of our faith, understood now as perennial, were not always perennial.
 They originated in the minds of certain people at certain times in certain places.
 To today’s saints we owe the decisive words that the Holy Spirit “proceeds” from the Father and the Son.
 These words fall simply and familiarly from our lips.
 But the word “proceeds” was the fruit of intense thought and prayer.
 The Father generated the Son, but the Holy Spirit “proceeds” from them both.
 Interesting.
 Dozens of millions of Catholics says reflexively every Sunday that the second person of the Trinity is “consubstantial” with the Father.
 Not equal in origin.
 Not equal in role.
 But “consubstantial,” or equal in nature.
 Thank you Saints Basil and Gregory!
 Thank you great Bishops and Doctors of the early Church!
 Thank you for pulling aside the veil of mystery for a peek into the Godhead.
 Without the teachings of the 4th century on the Trinity and Christ, there would be no Christmas trees.
 Think about that.
-Why celebrate the Christ child if he were not God?
-But he is God.
-So Carols are composed, mangers are displayed, lights are hung, and gifts are exchanged.
+Why celebrate the Christ child if He were not God?
+But He is God.
+So carols are composed, mangers are displayed, lights are hung, and gifts are exchanged.
 Culture happens, culture flourishes, when theology makes sense.
-Thank you saints Basil and Gregory for…. everything!
+Thank you Saints Basil and Gregory for…everything!